IliaIdakiev/hg-resolvers/README.md

   ]
 }) export class UserListResolverDirective extends Resolver<any[]> {

-  // resolveOnInit = true; we have to remove this since the resolver will be controled by the resolve container
+  // resolveOnInit = true; (default value is true) and if used it won't matter since we have a resolve container

   constructor(userService: UserService) {
     super(() => userService.loadUsers());